Yashvi-Sharma/CCSNscore/README.md

   "BATCHSIZE": 32,                       # Batch size for training "LEARNING_RATE": 0.001,                # Learning rate for the optimizer
-  "PATIENCE": 7,                         # Number of epochs to wait before early stopping "NOSHOWPLOTS": false,                  # Whether to show plots or not }
+  "PATIENCE": 7,                         # Number of epochs to wait before early stopping "NOSHOWPLOTS": false,                  # Whether to show performance plots or not }